Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

    1. Open a terminal and setup Vitis
    2. Navigate to ./build/cholesky_kernel_hw_emu/cholesky_kernel
-      * There should be another cholesky_kernel directory at that level
+      * There should be yet another cholesky_kernel directory at that level
-   3. Run: vitis_hls -p cholesky_kernel (started the high-level synthesis GUI)
+   3. Run: <code>vitis_hls -p cholesky_kernel</code> (to start the Vitis high-level synthesis GUI)
-   4. Now that HLS is started, see instructions below for the rest...
+   4. Vitis HLS now shows the high-level synthesis report
+   5. Expand on the loop to check its metrics

 </details>